Why Google Trends is one of the best keyword research & SEO tools

 A more time-intensive option would be to research the differences between consuming a carnivorous diet in Australia or New Zealand as opposed to the U.S. and to create content specifically for viewers in that region.

-In this case, it looks like Australia might be worthwhile with 16k searches per month, but perhaps not New Zealand.
+In this case, it looks like Australia might be worthwhile, but perhaps not New Zealand:

-Another use case for the Interest by Region section is to determine which languages we might consider translating our content into.
+Another use case for the Interest by Region section is to determine which languages you might consider translating the content into.

 While not as applicable for the carnivore diet, there are many topics that have an international, non-English audience.
-By translating our content into the languages of top regions by volume, we can capture readers where our competitors might not.
+By translating content into the languages of top regions by volume, you could capture readers where competitors might not.

 Try it yourself: Investigate which regions are most interested in your keyword to uncover additional ways to tailor your content and connect with your audience.